 Ghosts and hauntings are popular topics today.
-Many people want to know how to find places where they can encounter ghosts, too.
+Many people also want to know how to find places where they can encounter ghosts.

-It’s best start ghost hunting near your own home.
+It’s best to start ghost hunting near your own home.
 Here are ways to find local haunts:

 Search online for your city, town, state, and region, using words such as “ghosts” and “haunted.”
 Many websites list every location that is even rumored to be haunted.
 In our experience, only a small percentage of these will have ghosts.
-However, if the sites are near your home, it’s worth checking every location.
+However, it’s worth checking every location if the sites are near your home.

 Read books at the library.
 Most public libraries have a section about the paranormal.
-Also look among books describing your local area.
-Libraries usually have a section specifically about their town or city, and the region in general.
+Also, look among books describing your local area.
+Libraries usually have a general section about their town or city and the region.
 While “ghost” books can be unreliable, they are a good place to start.

 Check back issues of local newspapers.
 Most newspapers feature haunted sites in their issues the week before Halloween.

 Ask the police.
 You may be surprised that the police are often the best resource for information about hauntings.
-Generally, skeptics, the police know which places generate complaints about odd activity–noises, weird lights, and so on–but have no reasonable explanations.
+Generally, skeptics, the police know which places generate complaints about abnormal activity–noises, mysterious lights, and so on–but have no reasonable explanations.

-Some of the classic clichés can help you to locate places that are haunted.
+Some of the classic clichés can help you locate haunted places.
 Here are “tried and true” choices for ghost hunters:

 Cemeteries are usually mildly haunted.
 Older cemeteries–from the 19th century and earlier–are more likely to have ghosts.
 Explore the oldest sections of cemeteries for the best results.
 However, many cemeteries are closed between dusk and dawn.
 Be sure to observe local laws whenever you go ghost hunting.

 Abandoned building sites are often haunted.
-People don’t usually walk away from a perfectly good house or building unless there is something significantly wrong with it.
-What’s wrong maybe a ghost.
+People don’t usually walk away from a perfectly good house or building unless something is significantly wrong.
+What’s wrong is maybe a ghost.

-Theaters –The kind that has a stage the people have performed on–are almost always haunted.
+Theaters –The kind with a stage the people have performed on–are almost always haunted.
 Usually, these are fun ghosts.
 Look for ghosts around the stage, in the audience, backstage, and just outside the doors to the seating areas.

 Avoid investigating private homes when you are new to ghost hunting.
-In addition to issues of safety and the law, people who are troubled by ghosts–or proud of them–have expectations that you may not be able to meet.
+In addition to safety issues and the law, people who are troubled by ghosts–or proud of them–have expectations that you may not be able to meet.

-These should be enough ideas to get you started when you are new to ghost hunting or are looking for some good local haunts.
+These should be enough ideas to get you started when you are new to ghost hunting or looking for good local haunts.
 However, also rely on your gut instinct.
-If a location looks haunted, it might be a good place to investigate.
+It might be a good place to investigate if a location looks haunted.

 About the Author: Fiona Broome is a third-generation psychic and professional ghost hunter.
 Her ghost website, http://www.HollowHill.com, is one of the web’s most popular resources for ghost enthusiasts.
-Ms. Broome has been featured on radio and TV shows and in magazines, especially at Halloween.
-She is currently writing a series of travel guidebooks featuring America’s most haunted cities and towns.
+Ms. Broome has been featured on radio, TV shows, and in magazines, especially at Halloween.
+She is writing a series of travel guidebooks featuring America’s most haunted cities and towns.
 Article Source: Go Articles